Airtel commissions solar power plant for its UP data centres

-New Delhi, April 2 (IANS) Bharti Airtel has commissioned a 14 MWp captive solar power plant to meet the energy requirements of its data centres in Uttar Pradesh.
+New Delhi: Bharti Airtel has commissioned a 14 MWp captive solar power plant to meet the energy requirements of its data centres in Uttar Pradesh.

 The facility in Tilhar (Shahjahanpur) is the first of the two solar plants being set up by Airtel in partnership with AMP Energy.
 The second plant at Begampur, is expected to become operational in the next quarter, said a company statement.